 - The second phase includes non-Jewish Christians (Rom 9:24) in the elected group for the first time in this chapter.

-- While the previous verses, including the first phase of the illustration, only contain general principles and examples from history, Rom 9:22-24 is an application of these principles to Paul’s day.
+- While the previous verses, including the first phase of the illustration, only contain general principles and examples from history, Romans 9:22-24 is an application of these principles to Paul’s day.

 The second phase can therefore also be called the application phase.